(updated 12/31/2020 to acknowledge that the DFR8000 was actually produced)

 But that just was a stop-gap at best.
 GM’s truck engineers went to work creating the ultimate COE highway tractor, one that would top the competition in every metric: weight, space efficiency, load capacity, and driver comfort.
 The “Tilt-Cab Cruiser” was first shown at the Chicago Auto Show in December 1958, and only as the cab-forward DLR8000.

-The DLR8000 was a clean sheet design from the frame up.
+The DLR 8000 was a clean sheet design from the frame up.
 Its frame was quite unusual, as instead of the usual riveted C-channel rails with cross members, it was designed some 50% lighter due to being fabricated from specially formed steel components and then welded together.
 The DLR’s frame (upper left) was quite distinct from the DFR’s frame (lower right) with a deep X member.
 This was all highly unusual and ambitious.
-For optimum weight distribution, the DLR came (only) with the inline Detroit Diesel 6-71, and the DFR was proposed with the new V6-71.
+For optimum weight distribution, the DLR came (only) with the inline Detroit Diesel 6-71, and the DFR was came with the new V6-71, since it was shorter and as such would not extend past the rear of the cab.

 The very minimalist cab was fabricated mostly from aluminum, with fiberglass fenders and front grille.
 The sleeper cab added a mere 24″ length; it’s not visible here, but the 30″ wide mattress makes a jog behind the driver’s seat, narrowing it down to 22″.